Graduate Programs

 Department of Anthropology and Geography

-Adding the archaeology concentration to your anthropology major allows you to focus your studies on the material culture of ancient and historical societies in North and South America.
-This is a great option for students interested in cultural resource management, museum curation, and research.
-Check out our archaeology field school for hands-on training in archaeological methodology.
+Adding the archaeology concentration to your anthropology major allows you to focus on the material culture of ancient and historical societies in the Americas and around the world.
+Archaeology is a great concentration for students interested in cultural resources management, museum curation, and research.
+Our annual archaeology field school provides hands-on training and career preparation in archaeological methodology and practices.
+Many archaeology students also gain valuable study and work experiences in the CSU Archaeological Repository and faculty-led labs.

 Major